What is Cloud Security?

 Cloud Security Implications

 Cloud services offer many advantages for organizations looking to reduce their data center footprints or accelerate business growth.
 Consequently, the ability to log in to cloud environments from anywhere with an internet connection vastly increases the risk of attacks.
-The top cloud security challenges cited by cybersecurity professionals in the 2018 Cloud Security Report by Cybersecurity Insiders were data loss/leakage, threats to data privacy and breaches of confidentiality.
+The top cloud security challenges cited by cybersecurity professionals in the 2021 Cloud Threat Report were data loss/leakage, threats to data privacy and breaches of confidentiality.

 Much cloud risk can be attributed to three things: misunderstanding the Shared Responsibility Model, deploying resources that aren’t correctly configured, or failing to manage security controls at pace with the rapid innovation common in the cloud.
 Having a well-defined cloud strategy and adopting security tools purpose-built to secure these environments is paramount.
 To fulfill their security responsibilities as part of the Shared Responsibility Model, organizations need tools that provide: